devdeb26/DotNETCore_RazorPagesMovieApp/README.md

 **You can change the sqlite to sqlserver when using sqlserver.**

 - dotnet aspnet-codegenerator razorpage -m Movie -dc RazorPagesMovieApp.Data.RazorPagesMovieAppContext -udl -outDir Pages/Movies --referenceScriptLibraries --databaseProvider sqlite

+In the project:
+ - Added CRUD
+ - Added Seeding
+ - Entity Framework using Sqlite
+ -